Pacific Economic Outlook: Moderating Growth Across Developing Countries in 2013

 ADB is expecting growth to moderate across ADB's Pacific developing member countries (DMCs) this year (including Timor-Leste), mostly as a result of solid but slower growth in a few of the region’s larger, natural resource–extracting economies.
 The region's growth has fallen from the post-global economic and financial crisis high of 8.3%, to 7.2% in 2012, and growth is projected at 5.2% in 2013.

-But with 14 developing member countries (DMCs) making up the Pacific region there is actually considerable variation in economic performance within the region.
+With 14 developing countries making up the Pacific region, there is considerable variation in economic performance.

 Regional averages are dominated by developments in the region’s largest economy, Papua New Guinea (PNG), whose size means that it has a 50.5% weight in determining the regional average.
 Growth in PNG slowed to 9.2% in 2012, down from 11.1% in 2011; and it is expected to slow even more in 2013 (to just 5.5%) before rebounding to 6.0% growth in 2014.
 These growth fluctuations are traced principally to resource flows related to the enormous liquefied natural gas (LNG) pipeline project.
 While this project is nearing completion the 2012 slowdown (albeit still very strong growth) was also influenced by declining oil production and moderating prices of some of PNG’s most important agricultural exports (i.e., coffee, copra, and cocoa).
 The good news for PNG is that this slowdown is expected to only be temporary, and with commencement of LNG exports though the pipeline in 2014, PNG’s growth is expected to rise.